-Bitcoin mining is a complex and competitive process with rewards that are divided among those who contribute the processing power.
-If you want to get start, then you’ll need to decide on what hardware is best for your needs and also find a mining pool since most pools require that miners share their processing power.
-There’s no one-size-fits-all answer for how long it takes to mine bitcoins, but you can use this guide as an introduction to bitcoin mining: what is bitcoin mining and how to get start with it, guide on bitcoin mining, things to know while getting start with bitcoin mining.
+Bitcoin mining is a complex and competitive process with rewards divided among those who contribute the processing power.
+If you want to start, you’ll need to decide on what hardware is best for your needs and find a mining pool since most pools require that miners share their processing power.
+There’s no one-size-fits-all answer for how long it takes to mine bitcoins, but you can use this guide as an introduction to bitcoin mining: what is bitcoin mining and how to get started with it, guide on bitcoin mining, things to know while getting started with bitcoin mining.

 What is Bitcoin in a nutshell?

 Bitcoin is a cryptocurrency payment system.
 Being the first decentralized digital currency, this system works without a central bank or single administrator.
 The network is p2p, and transactions occur between users directly, without any intermediate person or system.
-Besides, its transactions are verified by network nodes through cryptography and recorded in a public distributed ledger called a block chain.
+Besides, its transactions are verified by network nodes through cryptography and recorded in a publicly distributed ledger called a blockchain.

-It was found by an unknown person or group of people under the name Satoshi Nakamoto and release as open-source software in 2009.
-Bitcoins are make as a reward for mining as they can be exchange for other currencies, products, and services.
+It was found by an unknown person or group under Satoshi Nakamoto and released as open-source software in 2009.
+Bitcoins are made as a reward for mining, as they can be exchanged for other currencies, products, and services.
 As of February 2015, over 100,000 merchants accept bitcoin payments.

 How does Bitcoin Mining work?